truittj/ReadmeGen/README.md

 ## Installation

-In order to run this, install mdn axios and inquirer.
-Use [mdn i axios && mdn i inquirer]
+In order to run this, run npm i for axios and inquirer.

 ## Usage

-This is open source and open to the public
+This is open source

 ## License